Non-executive directors

 He has a passion for the NHS and a strong desire to support our local communities.
 He aims to use his connections to the life sciences sector and extensive leadership and commercial experience to support our organisations to continue to provide exceptional care to patients.

-She has considerable senior leadership and national and international strategic planning experience.
-She was Director General for Public and International Health until her retirement from the civil service in June 2016.
-Before that, Felicity was Director of the Prime Minister's Delivery Unit.
+Felicity has considerable senior leadership and national and international strategic planning experience.
+She was Director General for Public and International Health until her retirement from the Civil Service in June 2016.
+Prior to that, Felicity was Director of the Prime Minister’s Delivery Unit.
+After qualifying in medicine in 1980 at St Bartholomew’s Medical College, London, she completed an International MBA.

 Javed joined the Board in February 2021 having been a non-executive director at Royal Brompton and Harefield NHS Foundation Trust.